-Take on a puff stitch, color change challenge with this FREE pattern by Tangle Tree Creative.
+Take on a puff stitch, colour change challenge with this FREE pattern by Tangle Tree Creative.
 She's designed two intricate hexagon motifs, with the support of step-by-step instructions, images, and charts to help you conquer this project!

 Hello deer baby blanket

 An amazing example of complex overlay crochet!
 Tatsiana from Lillabjorn Crochet is famous for her intricate, beautiful crochet patterns, and this shows just how detailed a mandala can be.
-Using front post stitches and working across rounds you can build texture and height, using color to cleverly show off the stitches.
+Using front post stitches and working across rounds you can build texture and height, using colour to cleverly show off the stitches.

 Casa Kahlo blanket

-The inimitable Katie Jones has worked with Paintbox Yarns to create this FREE blanket pattern that's perfect for celebrating color, and Frida Kahlo inspiration.
+The inimitable Katie Jones has worked with Paintbox Yarns to create this FREE blanket pattern that's perfect for celebrating colour, and Frida Kahlo inspiration.
 This pattern is a cocktail of granny octagons, hexagons full of bobbles, hearts, clusters and overlay flowers - a guaranteed challenge but the finished project will be worth it!